visualdoj/dunicode/README.md

 end;
 ```

+As you can see the loop immediatly stops on invalid data.
 There are two more handy functions for iterating with similar interface: `DecodeUTF8CharIgnore` ignores all invalid data, `DecodeUTF8CharReplace` returns specified character instead of stop on invalid data.

 `DecodeUTF8CharUnsafe` works slightly faster than `DecodeUTF8Char`, but assumes input string is valid UTF-8 string.